Hannah-Frost/Jarvis-App/README.md

 ## Setting-Up and Viewing in Expo
 1. Clone this repository.
-2. Install Expo CLI by running `npm install -g expo-cli` in the command line.
+2. Install node modules by running `npm install` in the command line.
+3. Create an API key at the [Open Weather Map](https://openweathermap.org/forecast5) website.
+4. Create a .env file in the root of the app.
+5. Add this API key into the .env file under `APP_ID='insert_API_key_here'`.
-3. Run `npm start` in the command line to start the the development server.
+6. Run `npm start` in the command line to start the the development server.
-4. Install the [Expo client app](https://expo.io/) on your phone.
+7. Install the [Expo client app](https://expo.io/) on your phone.
-5. Connect to the same wireless network as the computer running the development server.
+8. Connect to the same wireless network as the computer running the development server.
-6. Open your project:
+9. Open your project:

 **Android:** use the Expo app to scan the QR code from your terminal.